emanuelefirmani/get-git-english/docs/obiettivo_2.rst

 Two important observations.

-The first in order to reiterate the concept that never git memorized deltas between
+The first one is in order to reiterate the concept that git never stored deltas between
 files: ``A``, ``B`` and ``C`` are snapshots of the whole project.
-It's very important to remember this, because it'll help you in understanding that all observations you've always been in the habit of making with SVN, might not apply with SVN.
+It's very important to remember this, because it'll help you in understanding that all observations you've always been in the habit to make with SVN, might not apply with SVN.

 The second might surprise you a little: the two diverging development lines you